holyavkin/Public/codex.md

 - The meaning of life is in connections.

 * Stranger - from the grocery checker to people on continents you may never visit.
-- Everybody has they purpose.
+- Everyone has a purpose.
 - When americans ask first time how do you do - tell them shortly.
 It's just an app of greetings.
 - If I met you there is some purpose of our connection.
 - I can coach anyone who needs it.

 * Friend - the people you like to hang out with.
 - Treat this person if it's only the one person besides you on this planet.
-- Spend 1hr+ with best friend every week.
+- Spend 1hr+ with my friend every week.
 - Keep in touch with friends.
 - I have so much to learn from my friends.
 - Friends are happy for my wins.